designstem/projects/rgblamp/step3_engineering.md

 Grab a piece of paper and write a high-level description of how the values of the three different channels (red, green, blue) will react to the input from the environment.

-Make a diagram or a graph showing the relationship between input and colors
+Make a diagram or a graph showing the relationship between input and colors!

 #### Key questions

-* What is the relationship between environmental parameters and colors?
+1. ~What is the relationship between environmental parameters and colors?~
-* How do you interpolate the missing values?
-(E.g. spline, keyframes)
+2. ~How do you interpolate the missing values?
+(E.g. spline, keyframes)~

 -